The Public Library Board Certification program is designed to:

 boards, and trustees to access educational resources offered by the

 American Library Association's United for Libraries.
-To request an

 account, please submit a